Data analytics: Everyone’s talking about it, but what exactly is it?

 Now let’s take a look at some of the tools (and programming and querying languages) that a data analyst might work with.
 If you’re looking to become a data analyst, you’ll need to be proficient in at least some of the tools listed below—but, if you’ve never even heard of them, don’t let that deter you!
 Like most things, getting to grips with the tools of the trade is all part of the learning curve.

-- Tableau is a popular business intelligence and data analytics software which is primarily used for data visualization.
+Tableau is a popular business intelligence and data analytics software which is primarily used as a tool for data visualization.
 Data analysts use Tableau to simplify raw data into visual dashboards, worksheets, maps, and charts.
 This helps to make the data accessible and easy to understand for everyone, allowing data analysts to effectively share their insights and recommendations.

 - FineReport is another business intelligence tool used to monitor performance, to identify trends within data, and to create reports and dashboards.
 This is an especially user-friendly tool which is popular with both data analysts and non-data experts.